InfernalWAVE/GD_MAXINE/readme.md

 # GD_MAXINE
-implementation of NVIDIA AR SDK facial expression tracking for Godot 4.3.
+implementation of NVIDIA AR SDK features for Godot 4.3+

 # NOTE
 - idk what i'm doing really but i'm trying my best. if things are sloppy, forgive me.
-- this is all done and setup on windows. the dlls in the demo project bin are for windows.
-- extension is still named "gdexample", the intended named for the extension is "GD_MAXINE"
-- the face mesh in the demo needs blend shapes for: BrowInnerUpRight and BrowInnerUpLeft. it is setup for BrowInnerUp, but that blendshape is missing from the XRFaceTracker at time of release.
-NVIDIA's SDK reports each blendshape separately though, so it should work with a properly setup mesh.
-- still need to work out position posing for the head mesh in the demo. will need to define an origin and scale for the pose translation.
-- the opencv and glm libraries i just took from the samples on the nvidia repo. these versions may be outdated at this point, idk. but i knew they would be compatible with the sdk.
+- this is all made and tested on Windows. there may be a way to use this on a Linux system, but I am unsure.
+- the demo app only implements features from the facial expression and gaze trackers. body tracking is enabled, but not being used by the demo (for now)

 # BUILD INSTRUCTIONS:
 - download and install NVIDIA Broadcast: https://www.nvidia.com/en-us/geforce/broadcasting/broadcast-app/